Varun30501/FLYO_Booking_App_Frontend/README.md

 Admin Login to access admin pages:
 Login Id: admin@example.com
 Password: Admin123
+**To access admin login and admin functionalities navigate to /admin which will navigate to the admin login screen**

-Note*: Using gmail will work to get booking information and notifications.
-Make sure to check spam folder to view them if its not showing in your inbox
+**Note*: Using gmail will work to get booking information and notifications.
+Make sure to check spam folder to view them if its not showing in your inbox**